the American UNiversitY of PAriS GEOgraphic webzine

 PARIS, OUR HOME TOWN (above) - a hub of international relations and news.
 Above: a view from the photo-journalists' tribune: the new president of one of the G7 countries, France, celebrates inauguration ceremonies at Paris City Hall, Spring 2012.

 Do not hesitate to write to us and share your photos, articles, comments or letters to the editor.
 Above all we hope that you experienced pleasure because the main motive for anything that happens on these pages of N&C is the love of nature and of the populations that live there.
 That love and our taste for adventure and discovery is what most of all inspired creating this publication.
 Enjoy.

-Niels Huby, alumnus, American University of Paris, editor-in-chief
+Niels Huby, alumnus, American University of Paris, founding editor-in-chief

 Oleg Kobtzeff, Fellow of the Royal Geographic Society, Assistant professor, American University of Paris, founding publisher, managing editor, photo and cartography editor